SuperOfficeDocs/superoffice-docs/docs/api/diary/services/create-apt-services.md

 ---
-# Mandatory fields.
+title: Create an appointment using services
-title: create_appointment_services       # (Required) Very important for SEO.
+uid: create_appointment_services
-description: Create an appointment using NetServer services  # (Required) Important for SEO.
+description: Create an appointment using NetServer services
-author: {github-id}             # Your GitHub alias. so.date: 06.24.2016
+author: {github-id}
-keywords: diary,api-services
+so.date: 06.24.2016
-so.topic: howto            # article, howto, reference, concept, guide
+keywords: diary, api-services

-# Optional fields.
-Don't forget to remove # if you need a field.
+so.topic: howto
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Create an appointment using services